theupdateframework/taps/tap14.md

 For backwards compatability, version 1 should be assumed to be in the top-level repository with no directory named 1. `ROOT_FILENAME` is the name of the root metadata file in the new specification version. `ROOT_DIGEST` is the digest of the new root metadata file.

+The `root-digest` field MUST be empty for the supported version that matches the specification version used by the current root metadata file. `supported_versions` MAY leave out the specification version used by the current root metadata.

 A repository should generate all TUF metadata, including root metadata, for all TUF versions that the repository supports.
 Any update to TUF targets or delegations should be reflected across all of these versions.